rockfound/aanhpi_food_security/README.md

 - **Themes**: Food security, nutrition security, and access to SNAP benefits
 - **Sample size**: 1,115

+## Survey Results
+Take a look at the fact sheet for our survey results here: [Food Security Survey Results](aanhpi_food_insecurity_results_2023.pdf)

+Here are some key takeaways:
+- **22%** of the AA & NHPI community reported facing food insecurity
+- Of those who face food insecurity, **60%** also reported facing nutrition insecurity

-## How we identified food security status:
+## How we identified food security status
 Food security is calculated based on the [USDA 6-item survey standards](https://www.ers.usda.gov/topics/food-nutrition-assistance/food-security-in-the-u-s/survey-tools).
 These questions are represented in Q1 to Q6 of our survey.
 We followed the USDA guideline for scoring food security status:

 - Raw score 0-1—High or marginal food security (raw score 1 may be considered marginal food security, but a large proportion of households that would be measured as having marginal food security using the household or adult scale will have raw score zero on the six-item scale)